The Employment Law Review: Italy

 - an application for other redundancy funds ('social shock absorbers').

 Often, the enhanced severance payment referred to in point (e) is offered in exchange for the execution of a settlement agreement providing for the employees' waiver of any claims.

-Law No. 223/1991 provides for mandatory selection criteria to be followed in choosing the employees to be made redundant (upon completion of the unions consultation procedure).
+Law No. 223/1991 provides for mandatory selection criteria to be followed in choosing the employees to be made redundant (on completion of the union's consultation procedure).
 Pursuant to Law No. 223/1991, the employer must consider, inter alia, the length of service (in the same company) of the concerned employees, their family responsibilities, and any other technical, production and organisational needs.

 After the enactment of Law No. 161 of 30 October 2014, the rules provided for by Law No. 223/1991 also apply to executives whose contracts are terminated as part of a collective dismissal process, who therefore must be selected in accordance with the aforesaid social selection criteria.
 Also, it follows that the executives to be dismissed must be included within the threshold of five redundancies.

 According to the emergency legislation implemented for facing the covid-19 pandemic, collective dismissals have been banned as of, at present, 1 January 2021.
 The dismissal ban is likely to be extended until 31 March 2021 under the provisions of the 2021 budget law, which is in the course of implementation.